Entries by

 • LCD and DVP Camera Interfaces: It natively supports LCD and DVP camera interfaces, making it incredibly simple to develop devices with displays and image capture capabilities.
 This is crucial for applications like smart home panels, security cameras, and smart locks.

-• General-Purpose Peripherals: With up to 45 programmable GPIOs and a full suite of general-purpose peripherals like SPI, I2S, UART, I2C, and PWM, it offers excellent compatibility.
+• General-Purpose Peripherals: With up to 45 programmable GPIOs and a full suite of general-purpose peripherals like SPI, I2S, Uart, I2c, and PWM, it offers excellent compatibility.

 3. Enterprise-Grade Security: Protecting Your Devices